 This question is more of a courtesy as most supervisors will expect that you will want to talk to their current or past student alone.
 However, if the PI say no that should be a huge red flag.

 10. How does the lab handle authorship?
-How often do they publish?
+How often do you publish?

 A key goal of a postdoc in any field is to publish.
 As the position is usually for two to three years, there is some pressure to have multiple manuscripts in review, accepted, or published by the time you are looking for your next position.